Teyras/MT/text/chapters/110_analysis.md

 To implement this type of execution setups, we will use the `stress-ng`[@StressNG] utility, and along with that, we will run measurements of a single exercise type.
-In plots and measurement scripts, the names of these setups start with `parallel-synth`.
+In plots and measurement scripts, the names of these C setups start with `parallel-synth`.

 In order to examine the behavior of the system under varying levels of system